 Gerber is just one example of a host of brands that are shifting their sales and marketing strategies to focus on millennial parents (or, as The New York Times dubbed them earlier this month, “parennials”).
 Even millennials who are not yet parents are settling down in other ways, through pet ownership, home improvement, cooking, and more.

 We call this trend "Digs, Dogs, and Diapers."
-Download our latest trend report below to read more about how brands are targeting millennial parents (and millennial pet owners, home and apartment renovators, and home cooks).
+Download our deep dive into this trend, below, to read more about how brands are targeting millennial parents (and millennial pet owners, home and apartment renovators, and home cooks).

 Credit: Search Party Vimeo Channel